OfficeDev/hands-on-labs/Ignite18/HOL3010-outlook-add-in-lab/Lab.md

 - The **Instructions** tab within this pane contains these lab instructions.
 Switch back to the **Instructions** tab after you've acquired the necessary login credentials from the **Resources** tab.

 **Tip #2**
 This pane is resizeable.
-For an optimimal viewing experience, you may wish to resize this pane to be wider than its default width.
+For an optimal viewing experience, you may wish to resize this pane to be wider than its default width.

 **Tip #3**
 To copy/paste code from a code block into VS Code or the command prompt, click the **[T]** button that appears next to the code block. *Avoid* clicking anywhere within a code block, as doing so will also copy/paste the code into the active application.